 The OKAMURA LEOPARD chair

 Not intended as a work-chair, it is aesthetically superb and looks right, however the fixed head-rest is only excellent for contemplating the ceiling.
 A forward tilt is possible but there is no contouring to prevent slipping and it seems to be used for rising from the chair.
 The intermediate range is stiff which makes it difficult to fully recline.
 The seat is fixed at a low level.
 This allows the feet to rest on the floor in the reclined mode, as shown.
 I am told that this causes problems for tall people who have tried it and an adjustable table may be required (no bad thing).
 Essentially a waiting room chair, jt would ne unsuitable for office work.

-Gorman, an engineer turned chiropractor, worked with PLEDGE to produce models incorporating pelvic support.
+Gorman, an engineer turned chiropractor, worked with PLEDGE to produce office chairs incorporating pelvic support.
 Controlled trials by John Jukes of VESTRA showed them to be significantly more effective in reducing back shoulder and neck pain, compared with similar chairs. and advocated the Pledge BT3 20/20 (Task) pelvic support chair to reduce LBP problems in the optimised office environment.
-These chairs, incorporating Gorman’s ‘pelvic (actually ‘iliac’) support have been in use over the last 10 years and some 40,000 are in use.
+These office chairs, incorporating Gorman’s ‘pelvic (actually ‘iliac’) support have been in use over the last 10 years and some 40,000 are in use.
 It has been estimated that considerable savings have resulted due to reduced absenteeism and increased staff performance due to the improved ergonomics (Jukes J).
 Initial outlay of cost is also considerably less than the two chairs considered previously.☛ Pelvic Posture→

-This is another good upright chair that incorporates ‘Pelvic Support’, here called PAL™.
+This is another good upright office chair that incorporates ‘Pelvic Support’, here called PAL™.
 This allows it to be considered as a semi-partial solution for full Safe Sitting.

 - It boasts high engineering, ergonomic research based on maximising comfort and many adjustments, bells and whistles.
 ‘200 test persons have adjusted the support in the lower back region again and again until they felt comfortable.
 The sensors provided the scientists with data which they evaluated using pressure mapping technology.
 The procedure was repeated several times and the results were clearly confirmed.’
 All probably excellent but totally irrelevant for full biomechanical requirements.
 See ☛ Comfort?→